Preview Panel

 Section titled “Frequently asked questions”Why does the preview look different from my exported code?

 Section titled “Why does the preview look different from my exported code?”The preview uses dp-react components with inline style overrides for live token values.
-Your exported code will use CSS custom properties from variables.css.
-The visual result should be identical, but if you notice differences, it may be because:
+Your exported code uses CSS custom properties from variables.css.
+The visual result should be identical, but differences can occur if:

 - Your exported CSS is missing some token references (check that all compiled outputs are imported)